 The school’s funding needs are limited, with funds primarily go towards teachers’ salaries, food, water and electricity.
 The Foundation also sources or funds equipment and other items needed, pays licence fees and other miscellaneous and administrative costs.

 The school is also used as a community resource, helping its general acceptance within the local community.

 2020 Trustee Visit

 We hold various events throughout the year to raise funds for the charity.
 We involve our staff, clients and partners in our events which include an annual golf day, quiz and a big sporting event.
-In 2020 we ran The Soma Leo Row-a-Fun where our staff and local business partners collectively rowed over 4,000 km, and in 2021 our staff took part in Step Up 4 Soma Leo, a socially distanced event where they collectively took over 13 million steps during January.
+Throughout May 2023, our staff participated in The Cycling Challenge for Soma Leo, collectively cycling the distance from Ipswich to Nyiera (where the school is located) and raising over £5,000 for the charity.
+Other challenges have incuded a Steps Challenge in 2020, where we collectively took over 13 million steps and raised over £5,000, and The Soma Leo Row-a-Fun which saw 4,000 km rowed and over £13,000 raised for the charity.

 Education in rural Kenya